paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 - [Elm Sydney][]

-Thanks also go to the organisers of other particular meetups I attend, and have been inspired by, or flagrantly stolen ideas from:
+Thanks also go to the organisers of other particular meetups I attend, and have been inspired by, or flagrantly stolen ideas from (no surprises that they are also web development-focused groups):

 - [SydCSS][]
 - [SydJS][]
 - [React Sydney][]

-I hope you are able to contribute to creating the kinds of communities you would like to see exist and thrive.
+There are so many differing opinions about the ways to run meetups, that I have no doubt that there are ways I can improve the way I run mine.
+So, if you have any feedback, suggestions, or ideas, by all means please leave a comment or reach out to me directly.

 ![image roro-at-airtasker][]